 Thereafter, I pursued graduate studies at the University of Oxford where I further combined an interest in systems biology, mathematical modelling, computer science and physics in a master's thesis supervised by Prof. Francesca Buffa before starting my DPhil in 2017.
 In the first year of my DPhil, I undertook three rotation projects in different research groups at the Department of Biochemistry1, Sir William Dunn School of Pathology2 and MRC WIMM Centre for Computational Biology3:

-- Machine Learning Approach to Analyse Single-Molecule Fluorescence In Situ Hybridization Images1 (see more)
+- Machine Learning Approach to Analyse Single-Molecule Fluorescence In Situ Hybridization Images of RNA Transcripts Involved in Brain Development1 (see more)

-- Predicting Oxford Nanopore Base-Calling Errors to Improve the Performance of a Hidden Markov Model2 (see more)
+- Predicting Oxford Nanopore Base-Calling Errors to Improve the Performance of a Hidden Markov Model Identifying DNA Base Analogues2 (see more)

-- Deep Learning Model to Predict tRNA Promoter and Processing Activities for gRNA Expression3 (see more)
+- Deep Learning Model to Predict tRNA Promoter and Processing Activities for gRNA Expression used in CRISPR Genome Editing3 (see more)

-My main DPhil project lies at the intersection of computer code (01) and genetic code (ACTG), bringing mathematical and computational sciences together to model the immune response and tackle disease.
-Specifically, I am investigating T cell-mediated immune responses using large-scale omics data to develop mathematical and computational models for drug discovery primarily genetically engineered therapies.
+My main DPhil project lies at the intersection of computer code (01) and genetic code (ACTG) modelling the immune response to tackle disease.
+Specifically, I am investigating T cell-mediated immune responses using large-scale genomics data to develop mathematical, statistical and computational models for drug discovery.

 Pavillet CE. and Selvakumar TA., (2020), Nat Rev Immunol

 Moyo T. et al, (2018), J Virol, 92